Port Washington station

-Port Washington is the terminus of the Long Island Rail Road's Port Washington Branch in Port Washington, New York.
-The station is located on Main Street, between Haven Avenue and South Bayles Avenue, just west of Port Washington Boulevard (NY 101), and is 19.9 miles (32 km) from Pennsylvania Station in Midtown Manhattan.
-A pedestrian bridge exists between the platforms, and is in line with Franklin Avenue, ending at Haven Avenue.
+Port Washington is a station on – and the terminus of – the Long Island Rail Road's Port Washington Branch, in Port Washington, New York, United States.

+The station is located on Main Street, between Haven Avenue and South Bayles Avenue – just west of Port Washington Boulevard (NY 101), and is 19.9 miles (32 km) from Pennsylvania Station in Midtown Manhattan.
+A pedestrian overpass links the platforms, the parking lots on both sides of the station, and Haven Avenue at its intersection with Franklin Avenue.

 History

+Early years

 The construction of a train station in Port Washington was first recommended to Austin Corbin by a group of Port Washington residents in 1895, after a failed attempt to extend the existing North Side Division between Great Neck and Roslyn in 1882.
 Efforts to bring rail service to the community actually date back to the days of the Flushing and North Side Railroad which established an unbuilt subsidiary called the "North Shore and Port Washington Railroad" that was dissolved once the F&NS was consolidated into the Flushing, North Shore and Central Railroad in 1874.

 The station was originally built on June 23, 1898, by the Great Neck and Port Washington Railroad, an LIRR subsidiary that existed between 1898 and 1902.